algorandfoundation/algokit-cli/docs/features/localnet.md

 To run the LocalNet in a GitHub Codespace, you can use the `algokit localnet codespace` command.
 By default without `--force` flag it will prompt you to delete stale codespaces created earlier (if any).
 Upon termination it will also prompt the user to delete the codespace that was used prior to termination.

+Running an interactive session ensures that you have control over the lifecycle of your Codespace, preventing unnecessary usage and potential costs.
+GitHub Codespaces offers a free tier with certain limits, which you can review in the [GitHub Codespaces documentation](https://docs.github.com/en/codespaces/overview#pricing).

 ### Options

 - `-m`, `--machine`: Specifies the GitHub Codespace machine type to use.
 Defaults to `basicLinux32gb`.
 Available options are `basicLinux32gb`, `standardLinux32gb`, `premiumLinux`, and `largePremiumLinux`.
 Refer to [GitHub Codespaces documentation](https://docs.github.com/en/codespaces/overview/machine-types) for more details.